uhasker/large-language-models/chapter1/high_level_overview.md

 Here we have seven tokens.
 This means that the embedding layer would produce seven embeddings (one embedding per token).

-The first embedding would be a vector representing the token “What”, the second embedding a vector representing the token “ is” and so on until we arrive at the last embedding representing the token “?”.
+The first embedding would be a vector representing the token “What”, the second embedding would represent the token “ is” and so on until we arrive at the last embedding representing the token “?”.

 Remember that embeddings are lists of numbers (vectors) that represent points in high-dimensional space in a semantically meaningful way.
-Therefore the output of the embedding layer would be seven lists of numbers which have some semantic meaning.
+Therefore, the output of the embedding layer would be seven lists of numbers that have some semantic meaning.

 > Technical Completeness Note: In addition to token embeddings, there are also positional embeddings and more.
 > We will gloss over them, since these are mostly technical optimizations and - again - not particularly relevant for the high-level understanding.